 Whether you are an airline covered by FAA rules or a trucking company covered by FMCSA rules, Part 40 procedures for collecting and testing specimens and reporting of test results apply to you.
 Each DOT agency-specific regulation spells out who is subject to testing, when and in what situations for a particular transportation industry.

 Reasons for Needing a DOT Drug Test

 There are five reasons in which an employer may request a DOT drug test:

 Substances Tested in DOT Urine Tests

 - Phencyclidine (PCP)

 - If an applicant for employment refuses a drug test or tests positive, they are not permitted to perform safety-sensitive duties.
-Already hired employees who test positive (or refuse a test) may not return to employment that entails safety-sensitive duties until they are seen a substance abuse professional (SAP) and have successfully complete return-to-duty drug testing.
+Existing employees who test positive (or refuse a test) may not return to employment that entails safety-sensitive duties until they have seen a substance abuse professional (SAP) and successfully complete return-to-duty drug testing.